 Posted: 15 Jul 2021 Last revised: 22 Jul 2021

 Date Written: August, 2014

-This paper investigates whether mutual fund families acting as service providers in 401(k) plans display favoritism toward their own affiliated funds.
-Using a hand-collected dataset on the menu of investment options offered to plan participants, we show that fund deletions and additions are less sensitive to prior performance for affiliated than for unaffiliated funds.
+This paper investigates whether mutual fund families acting as service providers in 401(k) plans display favoritism toward their own funds.
+Using a hand-collected dataset on retirement investment options, we show that poorly-performing funds are less likely to be removed from and more likely to be added to a 401(k) menu if they are affiliated with the plan trustee.
 We find no evidence that plan participants undo this affiliation bias through their investment choices.
-Finally, the subsequent performance of poorly-performing affiliated funds indicates that this favoritism is not information driven.
+Finally, the subsequent performance of poorly-performing affiliated funds indicates that these trustee decisions are not information driven.

 Suggested Citation: Suggested Citation